novius-os/noviusos_appwizard/README.md

 ## Documentation & support

-* [Novius OS documentation](http://docs.novius-os.org) has the whole section on creating new applications.
+* [Novius OS documentation](http://docs.novius-os.org) has a whole section on creating new applications.
 * If you don’t find answers to your questions in the docs, you’ll find help in [the forum](http://forums.novius-os.org/en).

 ## Demo